-- Over three quarters of workers (76%) would return to their workplace full-time for a salary increase. - Men (83%) and Gen Z (86%) show greater willingness to trade flexibility for money. - A group of workers (24%) would not return to their workplace full-time regardless of financial incentives.
+- Most workers (80%) who are able to work from home, would return to their workplace full-time for a salary increase. - A high number of Gen Z workers (91%) show greater willingness to trade flexibility for money. - A group of workers (20%) including women and carers, would not return to their workplace full-time regardless of financial incentives.